magolovanov/Catalog-on-Demand-Data-as-a-Service-integration-sample/README.md

 # Synopsis

 UI and source code that illustrates how a simple integration of Catalog-on-Demand® with Data-as-a-Service providers might work.
-Thr workflow is as the following:
+The workflow is as the following:

-1. User goes to the sample Web application deployed on a site and is prompted for a Catalog-on-Demand user ID and password, and clicks "Login".
+1. User goes to the application deployed on a Web site and is prompted for a Catalog-on-Demand user ID and password, and clicks "Login".

 2. The application makes ValidateUser Catalog-on-Demand® API call, authorizes the user and obtains user attributes.